Getting Data

 A new wave of scientific research is challenging everything we thought we knew about aging.
 The key may lie in an unexpected place: magic mushrooms.

-Recent studies reveal that psilocybin, the psychoactive compound in these mushrooms, could dramatically slow cellular aging and promote longevity.
+Recent studies have revealed that psilocybin, the psychoactive compound found in these mushrooms, may dramatically slow cellular aging and promote longevity.

 How does psilocybin extend cellular lifespan?

 The mechanism centers on telomeres, the protective caps at the ends of chromosomes.
-Normally, telomeres shorten as cells divide, leading to aging and eventual cell death.
+Typically, telomeres shorten as cells divide, contributing to the aging process and ultimately leading to cell death.
 Psilocybin appears to preserve telomere length, reducing the pace of cellular aging.

 Did you know?